What is Chronic Traumatic Encephalopathy?

 What Causes Chronic Traumatic Encephalopathy?

-The true cause of CTE is unknown.
-The disease is very likely caused by repeated head injuries over an extended period of time.
-It’s not known what type of injuries lead to the development of the disease, however.
-CTE may be the result of repeated concussions or traumatic brain injuries, or it may be caused by repeated relatively minor blows to the head that don’t cause any symptoms at the time.
+The actual cause of CTE is unknown.
+Repeated head injuries very likely cause the disease over an extended time.
+It’s not known what type of injuries leads to the development of the disease.
+CTE may result from repeated concussions or traumatic brain injuries.
+Multiple minor blows to the head that don’t show any symptoms at the time may also cause CTE.

 Scientists believe that recurring head injuries cause the buildup of a protein in the brain that, over time, causes brain cells to die.
 As more and more cells die, the patient begins to experience the types of symptoms that seem to be characteristic of CTE.